protomaps/PMTiles/spec/v3_design_doc.md

 ## Clustered archives

 If the `clustered` header is `True`, this means that the tile data in the data section are generally ordered by TileID (Hilbert order).
-This enables certain optimized read access patterns, but is not a requirement. (it is impossible for data to 100% ordered while also supporting tile deduplication)
+More concretely, this means that: when traversing all entries in TileID order, the offsets are either contiguous with the immediately previous entry, or refer to a lesser offset (a deduplicated tile).